What is Xcode?

 Apple is in the hardware business, and that means getting users to upgrade.
 One way they do that is to steadily increase in a few ways the version of iOS devices need to be running to install and update apps in the App Store.

-- So that means that anyone who has a device limited to iOS 11 will not be able to install or update your app.
+- So that means that anyone who has a device limited to iOS 14 and below will not be able to install or update your app.

-All iOS and iPadOS apps uploaded to App Store Connect must be built with a minimum of Xcode 15 and the iOS 17 SDK.
-Starting April 2025, all iOS and iPadOS apps uploaded to App Store Connect must be built with the iOS 18 SDK.
+All iOS and iPadOS apps uploaded to App Store Connect must be built with a minimum of Xcode 16.
+Starting April 28, 2026, all iOS and iPadOS apps uploaded to App Store Connect must be built with Xcode 26 & macOS 26.

 And this enforced iOS minimum version creep continues each year.
 Apple controls this forced iOS increment at the App Store level, but also at the Xcode level – if you have automatic updates turned on, your Xcode will automatically update, your Mac will automatically update to the latest version of macOS, which then limits which versions of Xcode you can run, all of which limits which versions of iOS you can build for.